 - and other exotic destinations

-The fellow travelers I met on the road, the local natives, and the residents I interacted with in those faraway cultures, helped me grow, appreciate diversity, and fine-tuned my communicative skillset.
+The fellow travelers he met on the road, the local natives, and the residents he interacted with in those faraway cultures helped him grow, appreciate diversity, and fine-tune his communicative skillset.

 Those humbling experiences helped me improve my ability to listen to you my customers and be sensitive to your needs.